Shower System Rough-In Checklist Before Tiling the Wall

 • Final finished wall plane

-Before cement board, waterproofing and tile cover the wall, take clear photos of the rough-in.
-This simple step can be very useful later.
+Before cement board, waterproofing, and tile cover the wall, take clear photos of the rough-in.
+This simple step can help with future maintenance, troubleshooting, or remodeling.

 • Pipe routes